gururaj-s/mirage/README.md

 ### Introduction
 The artifact covers two aspects of results from the paper:

 - **Security Analysis of MIRAGE:** A [Bins and Buckets](https://en.wikipedia.org/wiki/Balls_into_bins_problem) model of the Last-Level-Cache implementing MIRAGE is provided in a C++ program, to quantify its security properties.
 This aspect can be easily evaluated on a commodity CPU (perhaps even a laptop with 4-cores/8 threads) in 3-6 hours runtime, without major SW dependencies.
-The reviewer will be able to recreate all the Security-Analysis related tables and graphs: *Fig-7, Table-1, Fig-9, Fig-10, Table-4*.
+Your will be able to recreate all the Security-Analysis related tables and graphs: *Fig-7, Table-1, Fig-9, Fig-10, Table-4*.
 - **Performance Analysis of MIRAGE:** An implementation of the MIRAGE LLC is provided as a part of the [Gem5 CPU Simulator](https://www.gem5.org/).
 To run the performance evaluations, a server-grade system is needed (at least 30 threads preferred) and the expected runtime is 12 - 24 hours.
-The reviewer is also required to have access to the SPEC-2006 benchmark suite (we are unable to provide this due to its restrictive license).
-The reviewers will be able to recreate the performance results provided in Appendix-B.
+You are also required to have access to the SPEC-2006 benchmark suite (we are unable to provide this due to its restrictive license).
+You will be able to recreate the performance results provided in Appendix-B.
   - Note that the main performance results in the paper were generated with a cache simulator using an Intel Pin version that is no longer publicly available.
 Hence, for the artifact, we are providing MIRAGE implemented in Gem5 (results in Appendix-B), which is much easier to open-source and replicate.
 We plan to add other results shown in the paper to the Gem5 implementation, before open-sourcing it.

 ### Requirements For Security Evaluation: